 How did you celebrate your last anniversary?
 Did you remember without having to ask your spouse what you did?

 If the answer is yes, give yourself a few more points.
-If you did something fun as a couple, add some points to your total.
+Add some points to your total if you did something fun as a couple.
 If you let it slide by with no real celebration because you didn’t have time or were too tired, take away a few points.
 If you completely forgot your wedding anniversary, you just lost ALL your points.

-We do a great job celebrating birthdays and holidays, but there are lots of couples who let their wedding anniversary slide by.
-Think about it.
-How many wedding anniversaries can you actually recall celebrating?
+We do a great job of celebrating birthdays and holidays, but lots of couples let their wedding anniversary slide by.
+Think about it – how many wedding anniversaries do you recall celebrating?

-Birthdays and holidays are pretty much a given every year, and certainly worth celebrating.
-But, considering how much time, effort and energy it takes to make a marriage really hum it certainly seems like a wedding anniversary is something worth celebrating.
-If your marriage experienced exceptional challenges during the year, some anniversaries might deserve a huge celebration to acknowledge making it through the tough times.
+Birthdays and holidays are certainly things to celebrate.
+But, considering how much time, effort and energy it takes to make a marriage really hum, wedding anniversaries are cause for celebration.
+If your marriage faced exceptional challenges during the year, some anniversaries might deserve a huge celebration to acknowledge making it through the tough times.

-When life is coming at you full speed ahead, it can be easy to take your marriage for granted.
+When life is coming at you full speed ahead, you can easily take your marriage for granted.
 But doing this over the years is like watching a sinkhole form.
 Erosion is taking place underneath the surface.
-While there may be a few signs things aren’t right, it doesn’t appear to be anything major until one day the whole thing caves in and people are shocked.
+And while there may be a few signs things aren’t right, it may not appear to be anything major until the whole thing caves in and people are shocked.

 Don’t take your marriage for granted.
-It is up to both people in the marriage to be intentional about making every anniversary something you won’t forget.
-Every time you make it another year, take time out to celebrate what you have and dream about your future together!
+It is up to both people in the marriage to intentionally make every anniversary something you won’t forget.
+Every time you make it another year, celebrate what you have and dream about your future together.

-If your anniversary is this weekend or nine months from now, take the time to make it special.
+Whether your anniversary is this weekend or nine months from now, take the time to make it special.
 It doesn’t have to cost an arm and a leg.
-Go back to the place you went on your first date, plan a romantic special evening, write a love letter to your spouse or plan a surprise getaway.
+Re-create your first date, plan a romantic evening, write a love letter to your spouse or plan a surprise getaway.
 Do married well!